comicrelief/campaign/README.md

 	phing grunt:build

+### PHP Configurations

+Ensure your environment can run PHP from the command line with a php.ini configuration file loaded in.
+You can test by running this to identify PHP and the location of the configuration file

+  php --ini

+If one isn't present, copy one using the default template supplied with PHP (you might need to sudo):

+  cp /etc/php.ini.default /etc/php.ini

+In the php.ini file, ensure the 'date.timezone'property is enabled and set with a timezone (you can find list of values from http://php.net/manual/en/timezones.php):

+  date.timezone = Europe/London

 ### Install and configure Drush 8

 Drush 8 is required for Drupal 8.
 Install instructions can be found [here](http://x-team.com/2015/02/install-drush-8-drupal-8-without-throwing-away-drush-6-7/).